Hotel Macdonald: Architecture

 After acquiring the property, the hotelier division of Grand Trunk Pacific Railway announced its plans to develop a hotel on the property.
 The building was designed by a Canadian architectural firm, Ross and MacFarlane, the same architectural firm that designed many of Canada's landmark hotels.
 Construction of the building took place from 1911 to 1915.

 The design of the building was inspired by designs found on French Renaissance architectural-era chateaus.
 The pitched sloped dormered roofs includes chimneys, finials, and turrets.
 The building's entryways are placed diagonally on the building, flanked by perpendicular wings and turret towers.
 The form and massing of the hotel is defined by an L-shape.
 Copper was the primary metal material used to build the hotel's roof.

-The facade of the building is clad with Indiana limestone, and is detailed with balustrades, balconettes, brackets, cornice, hood moulding, and overhangs.
-The building main portico features five arches and four pillars, and two pilasters that are detailed with gargoyles, and the provincial crest of the four provinces of Western Canada.
+The façade of the building is clad with Indiana limestone, and is detailed with balustrades, balconettes, brackets, cornice, hood moulding, and overhangs.
+The building main portico features five arches and four pillars, and two pilasters that are detailed with gargoyles, and the provincial shields of the four provinces of Western Canada.

-The building's limestone facade, copper roofing, and the interiors of five rooms, including Confederation Lounge, the Empire Ballroom, and the Wedgewood room, were recognized as a "municipal historic resource" since 27 November 1984, under the provincial Historic Resources Act.
+The building's limestone facade, copper roofing, and the interiors of five rooms, including Confederation Lounge, the Empire Ballroom, and the Wedgwood room, were recognized as a municipal historic resource on 27 November 1984, under the provincial Historic Resources Act.
 The resulting designation protects these features from demolition or major alterations.